Getting diagnosed with lung cancer

-Your GP should arrange for you to see a specialist if you have symptoms that could be due to lung cancer.
+Your GP should arrange for you to see a specialist or have tests if you have symptoms that could be due to lung cancer.

 Screening for lung cancer

 In the UK, the National Screening Committee recommends that people at high risk of lung cancer are invited to screening.
 This is called targeted lung cancer screening.

 Lung Health Checks

 The NHS offers Lung Health Checks in some areas of England.
 This is gradually increasing and the aim is that the programme will cover all areas of England from 2024 onwards.

 Tests for lung cancer

 Your GP or specialist might arrange for you to have tests.
 You usually have a chest x-ray, CT scan and PET-CT scan to diagnose lung cancer.
 You might also have a bronchoscopy and biopsy.